rkuma183/wilsonmar.github.io/_posts/2016-10-20-fonts-on-mac-os.md

 because they allow more efficient scaling.

-When using old monitors with lower resolution below 720p, bitmap fonts as they are generally more legible at smaller sizes on low-resolution screens.
+When using old monitors with lower resolution below 720p, bitmap fonts are better because they are generally more legible at smaller sizes on low-resolution screens.

 ## Mono-spaced Programming Fonts